Why do people do the things they do?

 A family said they needed you.
 Then, abruptly, they didn’t.

-One day on Facebook, I noticed an announcement that the father had died, with the details about the funeral and burial.
+One day on Facebook, I noticed an announcement that the man had died, with the details about the funeral and burial.
 No one ever contacted me and I was left wondering what had happened.

 I will never know.
 People have their own lives and their own reasons.